TomerAberbach/grfn/README.md

 # grfn

-> Runs a dependency graph of async functions as concurrently as possible and threads the outputs of dependencies into dependent functions.
+> A tiny utility that executes a dependency graph of async functions as concurrently as possible.

 ## Install